Contrastive Test-Time Composition of Multiple LoRA Models for Image Generation: Additional Qualitative Results

-The rest of the Supplementary Materials will provide additional qualitative comparisons which contain the following competitors: Mix of Show~\cite{gu2023mix}, MultiLoRA~\cite{zhong2024multi}, LoRA-Merge~\cite{ryu2023low}, ZipLoRA~\cite{shah2023ziplora}, and Custom Diffusion~\cite{kumari2023multi} on various LoRAs and prompts. \Cref{fig:3loras1,fig:3loras2} compare LoRA-Merge and MultiLoRA using three combined LoRAs, while later figures expand the comparison to include all methods across two separate LoRAs.
+\paragraph{Extensive Qualitative Results.} The rest of the Supplementary Materials will provide additional qualitative comparisons which contain the following competitors: Mix-of-Show~\cite{gu2023mix}, MultiLoRA~\cite{zhong2024multi}, LoRA-Merge~\cite{ryu2023low}, ZipLoRA~\cite{shah2023ziplora}, and Custom Diffusion~\cite{kumari2023multi} on various LoRAs and prompts.
+Figure \ref{fig:3loras2} compare LoRA-Merge and MultiLoRA using three combined LoRAs, while later figures expand the comparison to include all methods across two separate LoRAs.